 He acts!
 He sings!
 He dances!
-He kills replicants!
+He walks on the freakin’ moon!
 Yes, it certainly appears that Ryan Gosling can do close to anything, and all of it surpassingly well.
-As the multitalented actor arrives at theaters and drive-ins everywhere this weekend in “Blade Runner 2049,” we thought it would be a great time to count down his top ten film performances.
+As the multitalented actor blasts off this weekend as astronaut Neil Armstrong in “First Man,” the Apollo 11 drama that reunites him with “La La Land” director Damien Chazelle, we thought it would be a great time to count down Gosling’s top 11 film performances.

 You have to say this much for Denis Villeneuve’s long-awaited sequel to Ridley Scott’s influential cult-fave sci-fi drama: This time, there can be no debate over whether the protagonist actually is a replicant.
 Thirty years after the events of the previous film, KD6.3-7 (Gosling) — known as K for short, and ultimately called Joe — is a new and improved replicant employed by LAPD to hunt down and “retire” rogue older models.
 Not unexpectedly, given that the beans have been spilled in feature stories and teaser trailers for the past year or so, K’s latest case brings him into contact with Deckard (an affectingly soulful Harrison Ford), the eponymous hero of Scott’s 1982 original.
 During their encounters, and throughout most of the other scenes in the movie, Gosling strikes a deft balance of robotic reserve and human emotion while portraying K as an increasingly sympathetic figure who doesn’t realize until he’s well into his mission that he’s actually on a journey of self-discovery.